 - A list of modules to be excluded from pruning.

 - Bool.
-If True, this method automatically identifies the first and the last convolution and puts them into the list of excludes.
-If False, skips creating the list of excludes.
+If True, this method automatically identifies the first convolution and the last convolution, then put them into the list of excludes.
+If False, not doing the above.
 Defaults to True.

 - Bool.
 If True, save the search space of the model as a file of 'searchspace.config'.
-You can check the search space for each layer.
+Customers can check the search space for each layer.
 Defaults to False.